SzymonLubinski/document-creator/README.md

 # document-creator
-document-creator is a program that takes data from a csv file, writes a document and saves it as a pdf.
+document-creator is a program writted in Python that takes data from a csv file, writes a document and saves it as a pdf.
 In the documents we see text consistent with the data and two charts.

 # Program capabilities
 After starting the program, we can choose in a console the region and the size of the apartments.
 Document Creator will do the rest.